kimweber13/repo227-dev/README.md

 ### Testing the backend

+- Open <http://localhost:8080/swagger-ui> in your browser.
+You can interact with all endpoints using SwaggerUI.
 - Open <http://localhost:8080/api/v1/cats> in your browser.
 It will show all available cats in the system.
 - Open <http://localhost:8080/api/v1/cats/1> in your browser.
 It will show the cat with ID `1`.
 - Open <http://localhost:8080/api/v1/cats/42> in your browser.
 It will show a `404 Not found` error because there is no cat with ID `42` in the system.